ansible/ansible-documentation/docs/docsite/rst/community/ecosystem_project_resources.rst

 Ansible Ecosystem Project Development Resources
 ***********************************************

-This document lists resources that aim to help contributors interested in developing a community project of the `Ansible ecosystem <https://docs.ansible.com/ecosystem.html>`_.
+This document lists resources to help contributors interested in developing a community project in the `Ansible ecosystem <https://docs.ansible.com/ecosystem.html>`_.

 .. note::